Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Who benefits most from Old Republic Home Warranty?

-Old Republic is especially beneficial for real estate agents and home sellers who want to offer listing coverage and reduce post-sale liability.
+Old Republic is especially beneficial for real estate agents and home sellers who want to offer listing coverage and reduce post-sale liability, particularly through the CRES Preferred plan's $50,000 Seller's Protection Plan.
 Homebuyers in ORHP-covered states also benefit from the rekeying service and strong HVAC limits.
 Long-term homeowners with well-maintained systems tend to see the best claim outcomes.
 Those with older homes or known system issues may find better coverage elsewhere, such as with Select Home Warranty or American Home Shield.

 Compare Home Warranty Options in Ohio